idanshemesh/MonitorDocker/README.md

 # Monitor Host and Containers

-This project install and configure a monitorng stack thats run in containers.
+This project describes how to install monitoring tools via docker and check your host and containers health status.

 ## Monitoring tools
 | Tool | Version |Description |